High Efficiency Furnaces

-An older furnace typically has a standing pilot igniter that lights the fuel in a combustion chamber and heats up air that travels to a heat exchange chamber.
+An older furnace typically has a standing pilot igniter that ignites fuel in a combustion chamber and heats air as it travels to the heat exchanger.
 There, a fan blows it via the home’s ductwork to individual rooms.
-Meanwhile, the hot exhaust generated in the combustion chamber goes up the chimney.
-Typically, this wastes 20 to 40 percent of the fuel burned.
+Meanwhile, the hot exhaust gases generated in the combustion chamber go up the chimney.
+Typically, the combination of pilot light and exhaust gases wastes 20 to 40 percent of the fuel burned.

-A mid-efficiency furnace meeting DOE’s 80 percent AFUE standard features some upgrades over the older models.
+A mid-efficiency furnace (those that meet the DOE’s 80 percent AFUE standard) features some upgrades over the older models.
 Some come with dual heat exchangers that draw more warmth from the air but still waste up to 20 percent of the fuel value.
-Some have variable-speed blowers that do not count toward the AFUE rating but still conserve energy.
-Other models offer add-ons to improve their AFUEs.
+Some have variable-speed blowers that do not count toward the AFUE rating but still conserve electricity.

 - Less expensive to purchase and install than higher-efficiency models